top of page

 Here, for more details, we list up our studies on this motivation.

-Mechanical robustness/plasticity of phase-separation structures in a chromatin (RD and TH)
+Mechanical robustness/plasticity of phase-separation structures in a chromatin (SD, RD, TH)

 Organization of a chromatin inside a nucleus regulates the gene expression of that cell and determines its specific functionality.
 A typical nuclear landscape appear to be phase separated into transcriptionally active euchromatic and repressive heterochromatic regions.
 While the chromatin retains an open structure in the euchromatic region, it is highly dense in the heterochromatic region